cedadev/online_ca_client/README.md

 ```
 All other host name details between `<>` need to be filled out.
 Save this file in the location, `~/.onlinecaclient_idp.yaml` or explicitly set a path in the command line options (see later step).

  3. Obtain OAuth access token.
-This preliminary step is required in order to obtain a delegated authentication certificate:
+This preliminary step is required in order to obtain a delegated authentication certificate. *Note that this command will launch a web browser link and display a page for the identity provider.
+Follow the steps to sign in with the identity provider and to authorise the client application to obtain delegated credentials.
+The specific steps may vary depending on the implementation of the identity provider.*
 ```
 # online-ca-client get_token -f <identity provider configuration file location>
 ```